-- You are required to manufacture the proposal you developed in the 'assignment design'. - You should use the planning for manufacture pro forma you completed as a guide to completing the 'assignment practical'. - You may ask your teacher or lecturer for assistance if required.
-They will take this into account when awarding marks. - There are no restrictions on the resources to which you can gain access.
-You may use books, notes or the internet if you require information. - You have to produce suitable evidence for skills being assessed.
+- You are required to manufacture the proposal you developed in the 'assignment design'. - You should use the planning for manufacture pro forma you completed as a guide to completing the 'assignment practical'. - You can ask your teacher or lecturer for assistance if required.
+They will take this into account when awarding marks. - There are no restrictions on the resources you can access.
+You can use books, notes or the internet if you need to. - You have to produce suitable evidence for skills being assessed.
 The following table provides guidance to help you generate appropriate evidence.

-Skill What you have to do Notes Measuring and marking out Measure and mark out accurately by using correct tools The evidence for this skill will be demonstrated in the marking out of your proposal.
+Skill What you have to do Notes Measuring and marking outMeasure and mark accurately by usin correct tools You can show evidence of this skill when you mark out your proposal.
 The accuracy of your measuring and marking out will be judged against your dimensioned drawings or sketches in your pro forma.
-You may also demonstrate measuring and marking-out skills in producing a physical template or former.
+You can also demonstrate measuring and marking-out skills if producing a physical template or former.
 Producing a template using CAD will not allow you to demonstrate appropriate skills.
-Using hand and machine tools Use hand and machine tools accurately to cut, remove or form materials The evidence for this skill may be demonstrated in the cutting, shaping or forming of your proposal.
+Using hand and machine tools Use hand and machine tools accurately to cut, remove or form materials The evidence for this skill can be demonstrated in the cutting, shaping or forming of your proposal.
 The accuracy of your use of machine and hand tools will be judged against your marking out and/or information from your planning for manufacture pro forma.
-Assembling components Assemble components accurately by using correct resources The evidence for this skill will be demonstrated in your assembled proposal.
+Assembling components Assemble components accurately by using correct resources You can show evidence of this skill when you assemble your proposal.
 You should select appropriate resources before starting the assembly.
 You should use appropriate tools for assembly and checking for accuracy.
 Your assembled proposal should be square, level, true, and secure.
-Finishing Finishing by preparing surfaces using application techniques The evidence for this skill will be demonstrated in your finished proposal.
+Finishing Finishing by preparing surfaces using application techniques You can show evidence of this skill in your finished proposal.
 Your proposal should be prepared by removing any glue and any marks left from cutting or marking out.
 Your finish should not have runs, be patchy or uneven or have bristles or marks from brush strokes.
-Evaluating Evaluate your proposal by using evaluation techniques The evidence for this skill will be demonstrated in the form of a written evaluation.
+Evaluating Evaluate your proposal by using evaluation techniques You can show evidence of this skill in your written evaluation.
 Your evaluation must be based on more than personal opinion.
 You should use evaluation techniques to gain information.